Newborn Photography London – Fun Facts to Know for your Session

 And that is absolutely understandable!
 Is not every day that they go to photograph their little one, isn’t it? 🙂

-Last year I wrote an article “My Baby is 3 weeks old.
-Is it too late for Newborn Photography?” .
-This is one of the most common questions I’ve been asked I have to say.
+One of the most common questions I’ve been asked is “My Baby is 3 weeks old.
+Is it too late for Newborn Photography?”
 Others are: “When is the right time to book?”, “Can siblings join in the photos?”
 On my website I have lots of information and I try to answer these questions also on my Instagram account.

 What I’m thinking is to break down all the information in small posts, so it’s easier to learn the different aspects involved in a newborn photography session.